Kotlin/KEEP/proposals/KEEP-0460-kotlin-documentation-model.md

 On top of the Analysis API sits [Dokka](https://kotl.in/dokka), the official documentation engine for Kotlin.
 Dokka reads Kotlin and Java sources, resolves declarations and KDoc through the Analysis API, and produces HTML, Markdown, or Javadoc-style output.
-It is distributed as a separate Gradle plugin with its own public, plugin-extensible API.
+It is distributed as a separate Gradle or Maven plugin and a separate CLI, with its own public, plugin-extensible API.

 ## Motivation